yass8n/Finder/README.md

 For files that have content matching the regular expression, it prints the filename and then every line (with line numbers) that match the regular expression.

 How to run:
-1.)
-Move into the directory containing the file "rfind.rb" 2.) type "ruby rfind.rb"
+1.) cd into the directory containing the file "rfind.rb" 2.) if you are looking for files, folders, or lines matching the regex "chico", type:
+$ ruby rfind chico
-3.) if you are looking for files or folders matching the regex "chico.*", type rfind chico.*
+3.) if you are looking for files, folders, or lines containing the text "testing" and have the character '=' somewhere after the phrase, type:
+$ ruby rfind testing.*=
+4.)
+You can optionally limit the files to search by enter the valid file extensions after the search expression, with each file extension seperated by a comma.
+The example below searches only html, rb, and txt files.
+$ ruby rfind testing.*= html,rb,txt